timescale/docs/CONTRIBUTING.md

 1. If this is your first contribution, you receive a comment asking you to sign the Contributor License Agreement.
 Sign the agreement so your contribution can be added to the documentation.
+1. Review the auto-generated preview of your changes.
+A GiHub action produces the preview and attaches the link to your PR.

 </procedure>